 There is no substantial evidence in the record that this project may have additional significant, direct, indirect or cumulative effects on the environment that are significant.
-The Planning and Development Department, as lead agency, finds that no substantial changes have occurred that no new information, has become available.
+The Planning and Development Department, as lead agency, finds that no substantial changes have occurred with respect to the circumstances under which the PEIR was certified and that no new information, which was not known and could not have been known at the time that the PEIR was certified as complete has become available.